Thanks to its seamless transport connections to other Swiss destinations, Zurich is often overlooked as a worthy destination in its own right.

 While it’s free to tour the church, a 187-stair ascent up one of the towers costs CHF 5 per adult, but is well worth it for the stunning views of the city.

-Another Old Town church, St. Peter, is the oldest parish church in Zurich and is a Zurich must-see.
-It’s best known for having the largest clock face in Europe – 8.7 metres in diameter – which you can easily admire from the street belo.
+Another Old Town church, St. Peters, is the oldest parish church in Zurich and is a Zurich must-see.
+It’s best known for having the largest clock face in Europe – 8.7 metres in diameter – which you can easily admire from the street below.

 When the minute hand cracks, it jumps an entire half-metre.
 It’s great for a photo-op, although you can always go inside for free as well.